 Who We Are

-The REACH Women's Network is a group of professional women committed to reaching over, reaching up, reaching out, and reaching back to improve our own lives, the lives of women around us, and the communities in which we live.
+The REACH Women's Network is a group of working women committed to reaching over, reaching up, reaching out, and reaching back to improve our own lives, the lives of women around us, and the communities in which we live.

 In the summer of 2017, an executive in Winston-Salem read a news article about how an executive in Los Angeles was addressing the gender gap in her industry.
 That article sparked a question: "How can we close the gender gap here in our community?"

 She called a friend, who called a friend, who called other friends.
-In August of 2017, 14 diverse professional women, mostly strangers, met to discuss the gender gap.
+In August of 2017, 14 diverse working women, mostly strangers, met to discuss the gender gap.
 They shared frustrations, regrets, hopes, and dreams.
 The sense of safety and solidarity was so powerful that they decided to meet again... and again.

 As their vision for a network grew, a clear mission took shape.
 In 2018, the group became a 501(c)(3) nonprofit organization.
 In January of 2019, the original 14 founders each invited one woman to join the effort.
 What started as a safe place to seek counsel and encouragement evolved into a team of collaborators committed to recognizing, encouraging, advancing, and connecting women in the workplace.